What is the Child Finding Process in Arizona?

 Some of the things that they might include in the plan are:

 - A description of the student’s current educational status

 - The student’s academic goals

-- The accommodations that will be put in place to help the student achieve their goals
+- The accommodations that the school will put in place to help the student achieve their goals

-- The resources that will be used to support the student
+- The resources that the school will use to support the student

 - The people who will be responsible for implementing the plan